gongfuPanada/SibleyHoloLens/README.md

         * Enable `Developer mode`.
         * Enabled `Device portal`.
     * Change build configuration to `Debug, x86` and select either:
+      * `HoloLens Emulator`.
-      * `Device`:
+      * `Device`.
       * `Remote Machine`:
         * Enter the IP Address of the HoloLens.
         * For `Authentication Mode` use `Universal (Unencrypted protocol)`
     * Select `Debug > Start without debugging`.
-      * The first time deploying to a HoloLens from a particular dev PC requires pairing the two devices together with a PIN.
+      * The first time deploying to a real HoloLens (not the Emulator) from a particular dev PC requires pairing the two devices together with a PIN.
         * When prompted for PIN on dev PC, open `Settings > Updates & security > For developers` on HoloLens and click `Pair`.
         * Enter the PIN number that HoloLens displays into textbox on dev PC.
   * After several seconds of deployment process, view the running app on the HoloLens.